axjacobs-dev/axt200-S26-CodeLab1-Week2/README.md

 Week 2 assignment: Singletons

-I am going to make a game with multiple scense and a persistent audio source and playable character.
+A Unity game about art and decay, featuring multiple scenes, a persistent player, and a persistent song.